ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 To do this manually has severe drawbacks:

-- hard coded names might have typos or might be inconsistent
+- hardcoded names might have typos or might be inconsistent
 - tedious handling if key or value might be absent
 - always calling `ksLookup` which gets tiresome for arrays
 - converting to needed data type is error-prone